Alena1508/Plugin-React-UserChat/README.md

-# Plugin-React-UserTour
+# Plugin-React-UserChat

-This plugin is used to support User Tour around a PulseTile ReactJS based application.
+This plugin is used to support User Chat around a PulseTile ReactJS based application.

 # Installation

 This plugin installed automatically by Yeoman-generator: https://www.npmjs.com/package/generator-helm-phr

 Generator does the following:
-1) Clone UserTour from GitHub repository;
+1) Clone UserChat from GitHub repository;
-2) Overwrite directory **_src/components/containers/UserTour/_** in the Core-part
+2) Overwrite directory **_src/components/containers/UserChat/_** in the Core-part

 # Working principle

-When user login to the site in first time, User Tour is run automatically.
+When user want to ask some question to Support Service, User Chat is run automatically.

-If user has passed the tour, information about it is added to Cookie.

-Button "?" for Tour running is replaced by link to MyHelm.org